13 Best Places to Visit in Dublin & the Surrounding Area

 As the capital city, Dublin has a lot to offer to its visitors.
-Even if you find yourself there for five days or less, you’ll be able to go around the city and see the main attractions and even more.
+Even if you find yourself there for a short break, you’ll be able to go around the city and see the main attractions most of which are within walking distance.

-Here is a list of some of the best things you can do there, including the surrounding area and some extras!
+If you are planning a city break to Dublin for the first time here is a list of some of the best things you can do and also some recommended day trips.

 1. Temple Bar